Instructions for Abstract Submission

 - The corresponding author and the ordering of authors can be changed from the same menu (use up/down arrows to the right of names).
 The corresponding author must be available to communicate about the abstract until final acceptance for publication.
 The presenting author is the person who will be delivering the presentation at biodiversity_next.

 - The presenting author must register and attend the meeting.

-- Submissions are limited to 600 words (total, no longer just the body of abstract) written in English and must address the conference themes or other topics in biodiversity informatics.
+- Submissions are limited to 600 words (including references, no longer just the body of abstract) written in English and must address the conference themes or other topics in biodiversity informatics.
 Note that this is not a venue for reporting the results of research in your discipline.

 - Please write for a general audience with no unexplained jargon (see also 7.3).

-- The first mention of acronyms or abbreviations in the abstract or figure/table legends must be spelled out (exceptions include 3D, DNA, RNA, GIS, HTML, WWW, URL, URI, XML, JPG, TIF, TIFF, PDF).
+- The first mention of acronyms or abbreviations in the abstract or figure/table legends must be spelled out (exceptions: 3D, DNA, RNA, GIS, HTML, WWW, URL, URI, XML, JPG, TIF, TIFF, PDF).

 - Consider embedding links (URLs) to institutions and concepts that will help readers to appreciate more fully the topic you are presenting.
 This can be especially helpful for jargon.

 - If you include references, create the reference list first before linking it to your text (see https://arpha.pensoft.net/tips/Cite-references).